-Managing the risk of for-purpose innovation.
+Managing the Risk of Innovation.

 Innovation is a tricky beast.
 It's not always clear that the risks outweigh the rewards.
 For those of you in for-purpose organisations, getting the business case right to fund innovation is critical; uncertainty can be a roadblock, but it doesn't have to be.